 - Traditional home cooking is the order of the day in the hotel’s dining room.
 The food can be described as 'simple, tasty and hearty' and is very much designed to fuel you up for your outdoor adventures.
-In many cases, the evening’s set menu will contain local ingredients such as fresh fish that Timo has caught, berries Anne has foraged, or meat purchased from the local reindeer herders.
+In many cases, the evening’s set menu will contain local ingredients such as fresh fish that one the staff has caught, berries which have been foraged, or meat purchased from the local reindeer herders.
 The set meals are all self-service.
 Breakfast is a buffet of breads, meat, cheese and fish with the addition of porridge and fruit.
 Lunch and evening meals start with a salad and bread, a set main and then a pudding which is often a local speciality.
 Please let us know at the time of booking if you have any dietary requirements so these can be accommodated.

 - You can also purchase a range of wine, beer and spirits to accompany your meal.

 - Obviously, saunas are a pre-requisite in these parts and there are two, one in each building.
 They can each be booked privately by guests each day in hour long slots.